cowboy/benalman.com-content-OLD/mt-export/2010-11-15-immediately-invoked-function-expression/index.md

   function foo(){ /* code */ }( 1 );

-  // Is equivalent to this:
+  // Is really just equivalent to this, a function declaration followed by a
+  // completely unrelated expression:

   function foo(){ /* code */ }